Psychologists explain how your personality type can explain why some people like horror films while others can't watch them.

 From creepy clowns to classic slashers during the Halloween season, the fascination with fear is everywhere.
 But why do ...

-Contrary to conventional wisdom, their research shows that seeking out scares for sport—watching a horror film or visiting a ...
+Contrary to conventional wisdom, their research shows that seeking out scares for sport—watching a horror film or visiting a haunted house, for example—is linked to greater resilience among adults and ...

 Results that may be inaccessible to you are currently showing.